 The roots of cognac start in the vineyard, and the craft of distilling cognac, begins by harvesting and pressing our organically grown Ugni Blanc, Colombard, and Folle Blanche grapes and fermenting them into a tart, fruity, low-alcohol wine using only indigenous yeast.

-As is traditional in Grande Champagne, the distillation includes the lees — the cloudy, flavorful residue left behind by fermentation — in the still along with the wine, which gives the eau de vie a richer mouth feel and deeper flavor as well as the potential to age for a very long time.
+Next stage is the double-distillation of the wine on our copper pot still, as is traditional in Grande Champagne, our distillation includes the lees, which is the cloudy, flavorful residue left behind by wine fermentation, which gives the Eau-de-Vie de Cognac a richer mouth feel and deeper flavor as well as the potential to age for a very long time.

-The wine needs to be distilled twice to make eau de vie.
+The wine needs to be distilled twice to make Eau-de-Vie de Cognac.
 During both distillations, only the heart of the run is collected, and the first and last parts are recycled — called the heads and the tails—into the next batch.
 It is the cellar master who decides where to cut the heads, heart, and tails by using a combination of smell, taste, measurement, experience, and intuition, allowing the possibility to respond to changes in the character of each wine and each vintage.

 Once the double distillation of all the wine is complete, the Eau-de-Vie de Cognac is transferred into French oak barrels, of 300 to 400 litres.
 The Eau-de-Vie de Cognac is then aged for at least two years in our cellars before it can obtain the Cognac Appellation.
 The magical transformation of the Eau-de-Vie de Cognac takes place slowly within the aging cellars, where the aromas, perfume and colour evolve mysteriously, discover our cellar…

 Cognac VSOP Organic